Skip to main content

 • voclosporin

-Taking PAXLOVID with these medicines may cause serious or life-threatening side effects or affect how PAXLOVID works.
-These are not the only medicines that may cause serious side effects if taken with PAXLOVID.
-PAXLOVID may increase or decrease the levels of multiple other medicines.
-It is very important to tell your healthcare provider about all medicines you are taking because additional laboratory tests or changes in the dose of your other medicines may be necessary while you are taking PAXLOVID.
-Your healthcare provider may also tell you about specific symptoms to watch out for that may indicate that you need to stop or decrease the dose of some of your other medicines.
+These are not the only medicines that may cause serious or life-threatening side effects if taken with PAXLOVID.
+PAXLOVID may increase or decrease the levels of other medicines.
+It is very important to tell your healthcare professional about all the medicines you are taking, including prescription and over-the-counter medicines, vitamins, and herbal supplements, because additional laboratory tests or changes in the dose of your other medicines may be necessary during treatment with PAXLOVID.
+Your healthcare professional may also tell you about specific symptoms to watch out for that may indicate that you need to stop or decrease the dose of some of your other medicines.
+Do not start taking a new medicine without telling your healthcare professional.

-• Allergic Reactions.
-Allergic reactions, including severe allergic reactions (known as ‘anaphylaxis’), can happen in people taking PAXLOVID, even after only 1 dose.
-Stop taking PAXLOVID and call your healthcare provider right away if you get any of the following symptoms of an allergic reaction:
+• Allergic reactions, including severe allergic reactions (anaphylaxis).
+Do not take PAXLOVID if you are allergic to nirmatrelvir, ritonavir, or any of the ingredients in PAXLOVID.
+Stop taking PAXLOVID and call your healthcare professional right away if you get any of the following symptoms of an allergic reaction:

 • trouble swallowing or breathing

-• swelling of the mouth, lips, or face
+• swelling of the mouth, lips, tongue, or face

 • hoarseness